2004-okari/AWESOME_BOOKS_ES6_MODULE/README.md

   1. It is made to cater for mobile devices and desktops
   2. Introductory page
-  3. Menu bar that open up to give various options
+  3. Menu bar that gives various options
   4. Preview of the books page
   5. Responsive design